PHOENIXcenter/REAL-XType/README.md

 # REAL-XType

-This is the python and tensoarflow implimentation of the subtyping algorithm 'REAL-XType' proposed in the paper 'REAL: The Principle and Approach for Clinical Multicenter Proteomic Tumor Analysis'.
+This is the python and tensorflow implementation of the subtyping algorithm 'REAL-XType' proposed in the paper 'REAL: The Principle and Approach for Clinical Multicenter Proteomic Tumor Analysis'.

 Here are the instructions: